paul-pias/Face-Recognition/README.md

 <hr>
 Note: If you want to run the inference on a video, download a video of related persons (Person that you trained the model with) and replace 0 in the line number 43 of <b> face_verify.py </b> with the path of your video file.
-For this code you can run the inference on any video of Friedns tv series.
+For this code you can run the inference on any video of <b> Friends</b> tv series.
 <hr>

 #### Now if you want to train with your custom dataset, you need to follow the following steps.